 Advice on submitting portfolio

-We are now using an online portfolio review process.
-Once UWE has received your UCAS application, we will ask you to give us access to an online portfolio.
+Once UWE has received your UCAS application, we may ask you to give us access to an online portfolio.
 Once we have received the links (URLs) to your portfolio, Product Design lecturers will review your application and portfolio.
-We will sometimes ask applicants for a telephone interview, to discuss their applications and portfolios in more detail.
+We may also ask applicants for a telephone interview, to discuss their applications and portfolios in more detail.

 What to include in your portfolio: